Final Oral Exams & Dissertation Filing

 If any of your doctoral committee members have changed, complete a Reconstitution of Doctoral Committee Form (see below under FORMS) and submit it to the Graduate Advising Supervisor with the appropriate signatures (except the Department Chair's signature).
 This form must be submitted AT LEAST four weeks prior to the Final Oral.

-A projector is installed in the Orals Room (3463 Franz).
+A projector is installed in the Orals Room (164 Hershey).
 If you require other equipment, such as a laptop or cables, make a reservation through the IT Department.
 Students typically provide committee members with a copy of the dissertation 10-14 days prior to the Final Oral (discuss the timing with your chair).

 Submit these forms below to the Graduate Advising Supervisor at least four weeks prior to your Final Oral Exam.